 Locals do the drive between Denver and Omaha all the time… or so I am told.
 The drive is flat and easy on a divided 4-lane highway.
 Every 35-miles is a rest stop where you can go to the washroom, grab some snacks or water, charge your cell phone, shower, sleep (in your car), and people watch.
 A lot of drama happens at US highway rest stops (especially when you squish large families into small cars)… and we’ve seen more than our share after years of road tripping.

 Driving through Nebraska at night is like driving through the twilight zone.
 I can’t think of any other way to describe it.
-There are areas of light and areas of complete dark.
+There are areas of light and areas of complete darkness.
 It’s silent, unnerving, and the other motorists/truckers act bizarre.
 It’s best to get behind a caravan and stay there.
 Trust me.

-Memorable Moment #1.
-Sometime after the Nebraska-Colorado border I drove over something previously living that was pulverized on the road.
-It was completely dark so there was no warning except for a long blood strip, a lot of bumps, and smooth road again.
+Sometime after the Nebraska-Colorado border, I drove over something previously living that was pulverized on the road.
+It was completely dark so there was no warning except for a long blood strip, a lot of bumps, and a smooth road again.
 Not sure what it was because it was so dark but not far down the road were police cars.
 I stressed for a long time that the body was human.
 However, I went over the mass of parts in my head and determined it was bigger than a deer and smaller than a cow given the impact range and amount of flesh on the road.
 It’s been a week since the drive and I still have the image of the blood strip and mass of flesh and bone in my head.

 Brule is a place that’s frozen in time.
 I got to see a fair number of night frogs while stretching my legs.

 There’s no cell phone connectivity in Brule so I moved on quickly because one reason for stopping was to send journey updates to various people.